The plot to revive Mt. Gox and repay victims’ Bitcoin

 Soon Pierce was becoming a central figure in the blockchain scene.
 He co-founded Blockchain Capital, and eventually the EOS Alliance as well as a much-derided “crypto utopia” in Puerto Rico called Sol.
 His eccentric, Burning Man-influenced fashion made him easy to spot at the industry’s many conferences.

 As Bitcoin and Mt.
 Gox rose in late 2012, Pierce tried to buy it, but “my biggest investor was Goldman Sachs.
 Goldman was not a fan of me buying the biggest Bitcoin exchange” due to the regulatory issues, Pierce tells me.
 But he also suspected the exchange was built on a shaky technical foundation that led him to stop pursuing the deal.
 “I thought there was a big risk factor in the Mt.
 Gox back-end.
-That was may intuition and I’m glad it was because my intuition was dead right.”
+That was my intuition and I’m glad it was because my intuition was dead right.”

 After Mt.
 Gox imploded, Pierce claims his investment group Sunlot Holdings successfully bought founder McCaleb’s 12 percent stake for 1 Bitcoin, though McCaleb says he didn’t receive the Bitcoin and it’s not clear if the deal went through.
 Pierce also claims he had a binding deal with Karpeles to buy the other 88 percent of Mt.
 Gox, but that Karpeles tried to pull out of the deal that remains in legal limbo.